-"The Climate, Buildings and Behavior symposium has allowed me to rethink my priorities and return to my organization with new ideas and new energy."
+Real estate professionals from for-profit and not-forprofit firms, building industry experts, city and campus sustainability officers and behavior change researchers from across the country joined us for the symposium.
+They shared how their energy efficiency, ecology, and conservation projects helped to cultivate resilience in their buildings and communities.
 "Learning how so many people are working to build healthy, equitable, and resilient communities was the most inspiring.
 Inspiration is critical, as we environmentalists so often feel like its such a tiring, uphill battle."
-TRANSFORMATIONAL ECOLOGY Building resilience as we respond to climate change.